-The National Academy of Forensic Engineers (NAFE) was formed in 1982 to advance the engineer's ability to serve as an engineering consultant to members of the legal profession and as expert witnesses in courts of law, mediation and arbitration proceedings.
+Atlanta Forensic Engineers benefit from being involved in The National Academy of Forensic Engineers (NAFE).
+They formed it in 1982 to advance the engineer's ability to serve as an engineering consultant to members of the legal profession and as expert witnesses in courts of law, mediation and arbitration proceedings.

-To qualify for membership, an individual must be a Professional Engineer (PE) and have appropriate engineering education and experience.
-Experience must include actual experience in forensic engineering.
+To qualify for membership, an individual must be a Professional Engineer (PE) and have engineering education and experience.
+Experience must include experience in forensic engineering.

 The Professional Engineer must be a member of the National Society of Professional Engineers (NSPE).
 The NSPE provides programs, conferences and meetings in which members have an opportunity to further their education and to meet and share with colleagues.

-NSPE members have the opportunity to participate on the state and local level, where opportunities for leadership and professional recognition exist.
+NSPE members take part at the state and local level, where opportunities for leadership and professional recognition exist.
 Also, the practice division brings specialized engineering fields together to meet and share ideas.

 The National Society of Professional Engineers supports the National Academy of Forensic Engineers in improving forensic investigations, analysis of cases, writing reports and giving effective depositions and court testimonies.

-The membership bar is set very high for each level, especially the Fellow status.
+They set the membership bar very high for each level, especially the Fellow status.
 For Fellow status, an applicant must:

 Many of the cases call for the forensic engineer to sit for depositions and to testify in court.
-The engineer understands and is able to work in both the engineering and the legal arenas.
+The engineer understands and can work in both the engineering and the legal arenas.

 The attorney wants the forensic engineer to determine the most probable cause of a failure or of an accident.

-From the engineers' prospective, the forensic engineer performs investigations and reconstructions of the failures and accidents.
+From the engineers' perspective, the forensic engineer performs investigations and reconstructions of the failures and accidents.
 He investigates how the accident happened, but not necessarily why the accident happened.

 The forensic engineer must continue to learn and grow in his field as a forensic engineer.
-For example, in a civil engineering practice, an engineer gets into a groove of doing the same types of projects for the same types of clients.
+For example, in a civil engineering practice, an engineer gets into a groove of doing the same type of projects for the same type of clients.

 The forensic engineer never knows what type of case an attorney will bring to him next.
 When the type of case is the same, the questions requiring answers will often differ.